Imaclean74/grafeo/.github/SECURITY.md

 - Built-in authentication or authorization
 - Multi-tenant isolation

-**Security is the responsibility of the embedding application.** If you expose Grafeo through a network service, you must implement appropriate authentication, authorization, and input validation in your application layer.
+**Security is the responsibility of the embedding application.** If you expose Grafeo through a network service, you must implement appropriate authentication, authorization and input validation in your application layer.

 ### Query Injection